ryandhasgit/Comedy/Headlines/Moved.md

 when i, the captain, say “there she blows” please don’t laugh

 i’m doctor boner and that’s exactly why i became an anatomy professor

+dinosaur fossils kinda look like they’re 69in’ #news

+we tossed a few scientists into a worm hole and they didtn’t even end the universe #news

+this is a dream job and you have to wake up